caulog/ELEN6883-Final/README.md

 This project analyzes the holding behavior of **Bored Ape Yacht Club (BAYC)** NFTs using on-chain Ethereum data, a custom subgraph built with **The Graph Protocol**, and behavioral insights generated through **LLM (ChatGPT)** integration.

-It was developed as a final project for **ELEN6883: Blockchain and Decentralized Systems** at Columbia University.
+It was developed as a final project for **ELEN6883** at Columbia University.

 ---